PHIL 117: Confucius, Buddha, and Socrates

 PHIL 127: Zen and the Art of Judo

 Judo is an Olympic sport and martial art widely known for its dynamic throws, slick submissions, and grueling conditioning.
 However, the founder of judo also intended it to be a system of moral education rooted in the philosophical traditions of Japan.
 In this course students learn the physical aspects of judo through intensive practice and the philosophical aspects of judo through studying Zen Buddhism and the writings of judo's founder, Jigoro Kano.
-Offered during January Term.
-Also counts toward Asian studies major and concentration.
+Offered during January term.

 PHIL 140: Myth, Reason, and the Death of the Gods